 Security camera entry system.
 Lift suitable for wheelchair access and Internal staircase leading to entrance door.
 Open plan Lounge/Dining/Kitchen with balcony off, HD LCD Freeview TV, X Box 360 Console, Playstation 2/DVD player, CD/i-Pod player, high gloss units with granite work surfaces, electric hob, oven, fridge/freezer, microwave, washing machine and dishwasher.
 Free Wi-Fi.
-Bedroom 1, with double bed and en suite Shower room, WC, whb.
+Bedroom 1, with double bed, TV and en suite Shower room, WC, whb.
 Bedroom 2, with 2 single beds.
 Bedroom 3, with 2 single beds, TV.
 Bathroom with bath/shower over, WC, whb.
 Secure undercover allocated parking space for 1 car.
 Rent inclusive of electricity and gas central heating.
 Travel cot and high chair provided (please bring own cot linen).
 Welcome tray provided.
 Duvets, bed linen and towels are provided.
 4pm takeover.

 South Pembrokeshire's largest town, offers splendid Victorian and Georgian architecture set within Tudor town walls.
 Tenby's roots date back to the time of the Norman conquest when the county was invaded and colonised in around 1093.
 Much of the medieval castle walls, built by the Pembrokeshire Earls in 1264 to fortify the town from the Welsh rebellion, have survived intact to the present day.
 It is perched dramatically on a rocky promontory and boasts award winning Blue Flag status for the white sandy beaches.
 There is a picturesque harbour with busy boats ferrying people to the monastic island of Caldey or taking out families for fishing trips, lush Mediterranean-style vegetation and charming narrow streets packed with shops, galleries and restaurants.
 In the summer, the centre of Tenby is transformed into a 'cafe culture' centre, with no traffic allowed within the town walls.
 The restaurants and public houses take full advantage of this and you can relax wining and dining in the middle of Tudor Square, watching holidaymakers bustle to and fro.